Calendar billing

 An existing customer has a monthly Silver plan ($5) billing on the first of each month.
 They buy a monthly Gold plan ($10) on March 15th.

-- Gold's regular billing cycle would be March 15th – April 15th
+- Gold's regular billing cycle: March 15th – April 15th

 - A prorated Gold invoice of $5 is generated for March 15th – April 1st

-- The April 1st invoice will include both Silver and Gold ($15 total)
+- The April 1st invoice includes both Silver and Gold ($15 total)

 Example: Monthly + annual